-The Connection Price is an average price for the utilisation of Western Power owned connection assets.
-The Connection Price is uniform for all entry and exit points and reflects the total annual costs allocated to the connection assets divided by the total usage at each point.
-The Connection Price is calculated by taking the Connection Cost Pool Revenue and dividing it by the aggregate of relevant CMDs or DSOCs (over all Exit or Entry points where the charge is applied).
+The Connection Price is a price for the utilisation of Western Power owned connection assets.
+The Connection Price reflects the total annual costs allocated to the connection assets divided by the total usage at all points.
+The Connection Price is calculated by taking the Connection Cost Pool Revenue and dividing it by the aggregate of relevant CMDs and DSOCs (over all Exit or Entry points where the charge is applied).
+Connection charges for connection points on the distribution system will be differentiated between loads and generators by applying the principles applied to the transmission shared system4.
+This results in generators paying approximately a quarter of the price as for loads.